-h lie.
-The original manuscript of the Book a was written some thirty years since, by a respectable elergyman, now deceased, whose designed to be published as a romance, but the author died soon after it was written; and hence the plan failed.
+lic.
+The original manuscript of the Book is was written some thirty years since, by a respectable clergyman, now deceased, whose designed to be published as a romance, but the author died soon after it was written; and hence the plan failed.
 The pretended religious character of the work has been superadded by some more modern hand-believed to be the notorious Higdon.
 These particulars.